Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 "Medically indigent" means applicants whose individual or family gross income is defined as Income Level A.

-"Minor" means a person less than 18 years of age whose parents are responsible for his care.
+"Minor" means a person younger than 18 years of age whose parents are responsible for the minor's care.
 A minor will be considered a separate family unit when married or not living with any relative or deemed an adult.

 A minor shall be deemed an adult for the purposes of consenting to:

-1. Medical or health services needed to determine the presence of or to treat venereal disease or any infectious or contagious disease which the State Board of Health requires to be reported.
+1. Medical or health services needed to determine the presence of or to treat venereal disease or any infectious or contagious disease that the State Board of Health requires to be reported.

 2. Medical and health services required for birth control, pregnancy, or family planning except for the purposes of sexual sterilization.

-"Nonchargeable services" means the medical care and related goods and services that the department has determined will be provided without charge and without an eligibility determination to all citizens regardless of income.
+"Nonchargeable services" means the medical care and related goods and services that the department has determined will be provided without charge and without an eligibility determination pursuant to 12VAC5-200-150 to individuals regardless of income.

 "Northern Virginia" means the area which includes the cities of Alexandria, Fairfax, Falls Church, Manassas, Manassas Park, and the counties of Arlington, Fairfax, Loudoun, and Prince William.